hashicorp/vault/README.md

 The `TEST` variable is required, and you should specify the folder where the backend is.
-The `TESTARGS` variable is recommended to filter down to a specific resource to test, since testing all of them at once can sometimes take a very long time.
+The `TESTARGS` variable is recommended to filter down to a specific resource to test since testing all of them at once can sometimes take a very long time.

 Acceptance tests typically require other environment variables to be set for